philipmw/philipmw.github.io/_posts/2020-08-10-covid-risk-tracking.md

 The rating is somewhat subjective depending on your lifestyle.

+The best resource I've seen for judging your day is the [COVID-19 Activity Risk Index](https://www.covid19reopen.com/resources/covid-19-daily-activity-risk-index).

 Here's how I rate my days, as a young single person working from home:

 * I did not come in contact with anyone today and did not spend any time in public indoor spaces. **0 stars.**